 “A non-residential retail customer having a peak demand of 1,000 kilowatts (kW) or less.
 For purposes of this section, the term small commercial customer refers to a metered point of delivery.
 Additionally, any non-residential, non-metered point of delivery with peak demand of less than 1,000 kW shall also be considered a small commercial customer.”

 Peak demand is basically, the highest level of usage achieved on your electricity meter during the past 12 months.
 Meters are typically designated as small, medium or large commercial, which helps REPs price your electricity.
-Read more about peak demand in Business Electricity Basics.
+Read more about peak demand in our article on load factor and commercial demand charges.

 If your meter is designated as Texas small commercial, you have many of the same rights as a residential customer.
 That includes alternatives to paying your deposit, such as providing a letter of good credit from your current REP.